Alexandre-Georges/GettingAndCleaningData-Project1/README.md

 ## Script

 The script uses 2 functions:

-	+ loadData that reads the different files, merges and joins them together in one nice and tidy data frame
+	* loadData that reads the different files, merges and joins them together in one nice and tidy data frame

-	+ featureAvg that calculates the average value of each column
+	* featureAvg that calculates the average value of each column

 Finally the result is written in a text file ready to be exported!
+* loadData that reads the different files, merges and joins them together in one nice and tidy data frame

 ### loadData